 The software that they use groups all employees’ student loan information under one umbrella software to facilitate better manageability.

-Apart from conducting surveys, have the founder of the company hold company-wide meetings to discuss challenges, highlight accomplishments, and gather fresh feedback.
+Apart from conducting surveys, have the founder of the hold -wide meetings to discuss challenges, highlight accomplishments, and gather fresh feedback.

 - Teams/departments can raise their concerns with the person running the show, face-to-face.

-- The founder can get a clear view of their company’s strengths and weaknesses.
+- The founder can get a clear view of their ’s strengths and weaknesses.

 - Such meetings increase engagement.

-Conversing with the founder is, ultimately, good for morale, making company-wide meetings great for employee engagement.
+Conversing with the founder is, ultimately, good for morale, making -wide meetings great for employee engagement.

 12. Force Employees to Take a Day Off